-From Marc Marquez on his Honda RC213V at Valencia, to Mike Smith, who commutes into Bristol every day of the year on his Yamaha MT-07, to Lisa Stone who loves taking on the local sand dunes on her Suzuki DR-Z400 – they all need their tyres to do the job.
+From Marc Marquez on his Honda RC213V at Valencia, to Mike Smith, who commutes into Bristol every day of the year on his Yamaha MT-07, to Lisa Stone who rides her TTR600 on the trails – they all need their tyres to do the job.

 So – here’s a bit of an intro about what to think about when you’re picking your next fitments – and we’re here, ready and waiting to help with your specific needs, 24/7.
 Just give us a shout.

 *click on the tyres name to be taken to that product

 Hitting the road, not stopping till the Cote d’Azur or the tiptoe of Italy, packing a load of kit and your significant other on the back – yes, it’s the life of the long-distance tourer.
 And what better way to get off on your hols?
 The fun starts instantly, there’s no misery at airports or queuing at the ferry terminal, and you’ve got a constant two-wheeled fix all the way through your break.
 We’re well-jel.